EMH-Mark-I/ytscrape/README.md

 [4] YouTube-dl:

 • To stream or download videos, insert option 4 and press return.
 This will bring you to a new view in which you will have the options to download, stream, adjust list layout, and adjust options.
-(This will require mpv player and youtube-dl.)
+(This will require mpv player and youtube-dl!)

 [c] Add / Remove channels:

-• To add or remove YouTube channels, insert option c and press return.
-This will open a channels file in nano where ytscrape will read.
-Just paste the URLs, save, then exit nano.
+• This will open a channels file in nano where ytscrape will download its list from.
+Just paste the URLs of the channel on each line, save, then exit nano.

 [l] Change list layout: